ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/function-api.md

 The Function API is a beta feature.
 If you are interested in trying it out please contact support.
 Keep in mind there might be further changes to the functionality.

 A limit of 20 active requests at a given time applies per project.
-Additionally, excessive usage is discouraged and may lead to revoking of the API key (e.g. hundred thousands calls per day).
+Additionally, excessive usage is discouraged and may lead to revoking of the API key (e.g. one hundred thousands calls per day).

 All HTTP requests are synchronous meaning that they will time out after roughly 1 minute.
 This is due to the nature of HTTP communication.
+There is no way to extend this timeout.

 In order for ATS to automate the selenium session the selenium driver must be on a URL that is publicly accessible.

 Only selenium version 3.141.59 is supported.
 Other automation technologies such as e.g. cypress are not supported.

+Mobile testing is not supported.